Human-Gechi/AgentWatch/README.md

 ---

+## The Crisis Nobody Is Talking About

+1 in 20 AI agent requests fail in production right now — silently.

+The system keeps running.
+The output looks correct.
+Nobody notices until a customer complains, a database is corrupted, or an audit finds something three weeks later.

+76% of AI agent deployments fail within 90 days.
+Not because the models are bad.
+Because nobody can see what the agent is doing while it's doing it.

+Gartner says 40% of enterprise apps will have AI agents by end of 2026.
+The same Gartner research says 40% of those projects will be cancelled by 2027 — specifically because of monitoring gaps.

+The problem is not the model.
+The problem is that **an agent that confidently fails is indistinguishable from an agent that correctly succeeds** — unless you have a layer watching the reasoning, not just the output.

+That layer didn't exist.

+**Until now.**

+---

 ## What is AgentWatch?

-Every AI agent today makes the same quiet bet: that you won't notice when it fails.

-It returns a confident response.
-It says the task is complete.
-And three hours later you find out it wrote to the wrong database, deleted the wrong folder, or hallucinated a result so convincingly that nobody caught it.

-AgentWatch is the layer that was missing.
+AgentWatch is the first production observability layer built specifically for AI agent reasoning — not just outputs.

 It sits between your agent and the world.
-It watches every action, scores every reasoning step, blocks dangerous commands before they run, and gives you a full replay of exactly what happened — and why.
+It watches every action, scores every reasoning step with an independent model, blocks dangerous commands before they run, and gives you a full replay of exactly what happened and why.

-No more silent failures.
+57% of organizations run AI agents in production.
+Observability is the lowest-rated part of their stack.
+Current tools were built for single LLM calls — not multi-step agents that fail across 14 distinct failure modes.

+AgentWatch was built for the agent era.

 ---